marieval/my-way-to-coding-2022/README.md

 - SQL (PostgreSQL, MySQL)
 - Java

-In 2019 (at the end of my maternity leave) I planned not to go back to my previous work at the university, but I intended to change my career and go to the world of coding.
-However, I got an offer to another work-challenge, so I went for it and (for the time being) left the idea of IT.
+In 2019 (at the end of my maternity leave) I was so excited about this area, that I planned not to go back to my previous work at the university, but I decided to change my career and go to the world of coding.
+However, when I was handing my notice to my boss, she was interested in my motivations and plans for the future, and finally I got an offer to another work-challenge.
+It was really hard to find the final decision, but I went for it and (for the time being) left the idea of IT.
+At this position, I learned a lot, had many successes, discovered new areas, it has been a great experience.
-However, I still felt attracted to coding and 3 years later, in 2022, I got back to it with the plan to revise and expand my knowledge of this topics.
+But 3 years later, in 2022, I still feel attracted to coding.
+So I got back to it and started again to revise and expand my knowledge of these topics.

 ## April 2022
 I revised the basics of HTML and CSS, and also the theory of JavaScript.